housni/sheldon/README.md

 [(Back to top)](#table-of-contents) | [Basic](#basic) | [Advanced](#advanced)

 In order to start using Sheldon, you'll need to:
-1. bootstrap
+1. Bootstrap
-2. turn on "strict mode"
+2. Turn on "strict mode"

 Bootstrapping is done by sourcing `/usr/local/lib/sheldon/bootstrap.sh` in your shell script and then, optionally but preferably, enabling "strict mode":
 ```bash